rohitjoey/wave-chat/README.md

 Read more [here](https://ant.design/).

 Not comfortable with Ant design?
-Feel free to use native HTML elements.
+Feel free to use native HTML elements or another component library, such as `material-ui` or `react-bootstrap`.

 &nbsp;
 ### Routing